Our House

 What are Japanese beetles?

 Japanese beetle larvae, or white grubs, are typical of other scarab larvae.
 Larvae live in the soil where they feed on plant roots and can do serious damage.
-Larvae are white with a brownish head capsule and three pairs of legs.
+Larvae are white with a brownish head capsule and three pairs of legs (see the white grub article for a picture).
 The "tail" end is usually packed with ingested soil particles and larvae are generally bent into a characteristic "C" shape as well.

 common misspelling: Japanese beatle